wunderio/drupal-project/README.md

 [Silta CLI](https://github.com/wunderio/silta-cli) is a command-line tool to manage secrets and configurations for Silta projects.
 Use the following commands:

-- Encrypt a file: `silta secrets encrypt --file silta/silta.secret --secret-key=$SECRET_KEY`
+- Encrypt a file: `silta secrets encrypt --file silta/silta.secrets --secret-key=<secret_key_env>`
-- Decrypt a file: `silta secrets decrypt --file silta/silta.secret --secret-key=$SECRET_KEY`
+- Decrypt a file: `silta secrets decrypt --file silta/silta.secrets --secret-key=<secret_key_env>`
 - Display help: `silta secrets --help`

-You need a secret key to encrypt and decrypt data.
-It can be specified with the `--secret-key` flag (defaults to the `SECRET_KEY` environment variable).
-To enhance security, use a custom key for each project.
-See [Silta's documentation](https://wunderio.github.io/silta/docs/encrypting-sensitive-configuration/#using-a-custom-encryption-key) for details.

-#### Key naming convention

-Use the following naming convention for custom keys: `SEC_{PROJECT_NAME}_{CONTEXT}` where `CONTEXT` is the environment, such as `silta_dev` or `silta_finland`.
-For example, for the `drupal-project` in the `silta_dev` environment, use the key: `SEC_DRUPAL_PROJECT_SILTA_DEV`.

-#### Secrets file

-The `silta/silta.secret` file is a YAML file containing encrypted secrets for the `silta-dev` context.
-Add additional files for other contexts, such as `silta/silta-prod.secret` for production.
+See the corresponding `secret_key_env` values in the `.circleci/config.yml` file for the `silta_dev` and `silta_finland` contexts.
+Refer to the Getting Started section for details.

 ## Contributing

 This project is maintained by [Wunder](https://wunder.io/).
 Contributions from the community are welcome.

-### Commit Message Validation and Ticketing System Integration
+### Commit message validation and ticketing system integration

-We use JIRA and GitHub Issues for tracking tasks.
+We use JIRA and GitHub issues for tracking tasks.
 Commit messages must include a valid ticket ID except for merge commits.
 Use the following format:

 - JIRA: `[PROJECTKEY-123]: Description`
 - GitHub: `[GH-123]: Description`